Grant Wiley

-Grant Wiley is a former American college and professional football player.
+Grant Wiley is an American former college and professional football player.
 He played college football for West Virginia University, and earned All-American honors at linebacker.
 He played professionally for the Minnesota Vikings of the National Football League (NFL), but never appeared in a regular season NFL game.
 He became a creator in art and entertainment after suffering a career-ending shoulder injury.

-Early years
+Early life

 Wiley was born in Trappe, Pennsylvania.
 He attended Perkiomen Valley High School in Graterford, Pennsylvania, and played high school football for the Perkiomen Valley Vikings.
 He was recognized as the Offensive Player of the Year by the Norristown Times-Herald his senior year following his junior campaign as the Defensive Player of the Year.
 He was named Pac-10 MVP, PCTV Offensive Player of the Year and the Pottstown Mercury Player of the Year.
 He was also named to The Philadelphia Inquirer All-Area team.
 He was selected to play in the Ohio-Pennsylvania Big 33 game.
 He was rated the eighth-best Linebacker prospect in the East by PrepStar.
 He won Conference Defensive Player of the Year honors as a junior.
 He was named to the Pennsylvania Sports Fever Fab 85.
 He was also named to the Pennsylvania Football News All-State team.